censorship-no/ceno-docs/user-manual/en/concepts/public-private.md

 # Public vs. private browsing

 Because of all the techniques offered by Ouinet to overcome connectivity issues, CENO may become a convenient way to get all kinds of Web content.
 And, as you may have noticed, whenever you inject a page using the CENO Browser, its content becomes available to others (either from your device or from others that got it from yours).
-There could be some pages though which you may not wish to share with others, or let them know that you visited or are trying to visit.
+There could be some pages though which you may not wish to seed to others, or let them know that you visited or are trying to visit.
 Fortunately, CENO can help you with a special mode of operation.

 The default mode when you launch the application is **public browsing**.
 In it, CENO accesses Web content as described previously: